node-red/node-red-dashboard/README.md

 ## Pre-requisites

-This Dashboard requires Node-RED version 0.14 or more recent.
+Node-RED-Dashboard requires Node-RED version 0.14 or more recent.

 ## Install